-Nestled right next to the quaint town of Hot Springs just southwest of Little Rock, is one of Arkansas’ best kept secrets for the perfect getaway: Hot Springs National Park.
-Rooted in rich history, the therapeutic natural baths of Hot Springs National Park was a place of legend for local Native American tribes and rumored to hold magical medicinal properties for pioneers.
+Nestled right next to the quaint town of Hot Springs just southwest of Little Rock, is one of Arkansas’ best-kept secrets for the perfect getaway: Hot Springs National Park.
+Rooted in rich history, the therapeutic natural baths of Hot Springs National Park was a place of legend for local Native American tribes.
+The spring water around Hot Springs was rumored to hold magical medicinal properties for pioneers.
 With the freedom to travel your way in an RV, you can experience the power of these ancient healing waters for yourself.

-Setting up with your rig at these mystical springs means you can pamper yourself with a spa day and explore the natural beauty of the midwest in the same trip.
-You might want to start your journey at Fordyce Bathhouse, an early 20th century bath hall complete with a marble lobby and stained glass transoms, which now serves as the park’s Visitor Center.
-If you want to immerse yourself in the full bathhouse experience you can stop at the Buckstaff Bathhouse, which has been comforting visitors in luxurious tranquility since 1912.
+Setting up with your rig near these mystical springs means you can pamper yourself with a spa day and explore the natural beauty of the Ouachita Mountains on the same trip.
+You might want to start your journey at Fordyce Bathhouse, an early 20th-century bath hall complete with a marble lobby and stained glass transoms, which now serves as the park’s Visitor Center.
+If you want to immerse yourself in the full bathhouse experience, you can stop at the Buckstaff Bathhouse, which has been comforting visitors in luxurious tranquility since 1912.
 You can also soak in serene pools or pamper yourself with a modern-day spa experience at the Quapaw Baths and Spa.

-Once you’ve indulged in your spa day you can park your camper and get out into the great Arkansas countryside by hiking Hot Springs National Park’s 26 miles of scenic nature trails.
-The Hot Springs Mountain Trail will take you through lush tranquil forests of Sycamore, Red Maples, and Southern Red Oak.
-You can take your pet through a serene hike on Sunset Trail, which is the longest in the park.
-For a quiet stroll, can venture out on the paved Grand Promenade, which offers picturesque views of historic downtown Hot Springs and the Arlington Lawn.
+Once you’ve indulged in your spa day, you can park your camper and get out into the magnificent Arkansas countryside by hiking Hot Springs National Park’s 26 miles of scenic nature trails.
+The Hot Springs Mountain Trail will take you through lush, tranquil forests of sycamore, red maples, and southern red oak.
+You can take your leashed-dog through a serene hike on Sunset Trail, which is the longest trail in the park.
+For a quiet stroll, you can venture out on the paved Grand Promenade, which offers picturesque views of historic downtown Hot Springs and the Arlington Lawn.
 Hot Springs National Park is a prime destination for RVers all year round, thanks to its sunny summers and mild winters.

 Park Alerts (0)